FAQ

 And in developing countries, one third of all child deaths are linked to hunger.

-Hunger and malnutrition are the number one risk to health worldwide – greater than AIDS, malaria, and tuberculosis combined.
+Hunger and malnutrition continue to be the number one risk to health worldwide – greater than AIDS, malaria, and tuberculosis combined.

 Can we really make a difference?